Sunrun: The complete review and consumer guide

 Because Sunrun is the largest home solar installer in the country, there are plenty of customer reviews online that you can read.

 Online reviews are an important way to gauge the quality of a company, but you have to be careful which ones you use.
 For example, Angie’s List and ConsumerAffairs have been accused of paid-to-play schemes where companies can pay money to manipulate their rankings.

 Another way to screen out bad review sites is to pick a company as a benchmark and see how the site rates it.
-For example, as mentioned above, Vivint Solar was sued by New Mexico and Massachusetts.
+For example, as mentioned above, Vivint Solar was sued by New Mexico and New Jersey.
 Reasonably, you would expect them to have a bad rating, but EnergySage still gives them 4 stars out of 5.

 The Solar Nerd uses reviews from Yelp - which gives Vivint Solar 1 and 2 star reviews - and the Better Business Bureau as one part of our overall process in screening solar installers for inclusion in our partner network.

 BBB complaints about Sunrun